The more I learn about the massive role our gut plays in our health the more I am held in complete fascination.

 One pearl of advice I took away from the podcast interview with Dr. Perlmutter was his recommendation on what probiotic species are most important.
-Because there are 10,000 species of bacteria in the gut, it can be very overwhelming when trying to chose a probiotic supplement.
+Because there are 10,000 species of bacteria in the gut, it can be overwhelming when trying to chose a probiotic supplement.

 Based on his research, he made a list of the five core probiotic species that he believes are the most vital as they are by far the most heavily studied in scientific literature.
-The best probiotics supplements are those which contain these species.
+The best probiotic supplements are those which contain these species.
 The Five Core Species are as follows:

 2. Take a prebiotic with your probiotic.

 The one thing I was unaware of when I first began to take probiotic supplements was the importance of taking a prebiotic.
 The purpose of a prebiotic is to provide ‘food’ for your beneficial bacteria.
 By nourishing your healthy gut flora with prebiotics, you help the good bacteria from your probiotic grow and survive in your gut.